kparc/kcc/README.md

 #### projection

-Also known as *function views*, projections are can be understood as "incomplete" function calls with at least one free, or **elided** argument.
+Also known as *function views*, projections can be understood as "incomplete" function calls with at least one free, or **elided** argument.
 For example, if a function of rank 3, `f[x;y;z]`, only receives first and third arguments, it will return its monadic projection, which itself behaves as a function:

 ```q
  f:{x+y+z}      /a function of rank three